-- a.
-Use best management practices when applying biosolids. - b.
-Biosolids cannot discharge from the land application site - c.
-Biosolid application is subject to the Missouri Department of Agriculture State Milk Board concerning grazing restrictions of lactating dairy cattle. - d.
-Biosolid application must be in accordance with section 4 of the Endangered Species Act. - e.
-Do not apply more than the agronomic rate of nitrogen needed. - f.
-The applicator must document the Plant Available Nitrogen (PAN) loadings, available nitrogen in the soil, and crop removal when either of the following occurs: 1) When biosolids are greater than 50,000 mg/kg TN; or 2) When biosolids are land applied at an application rate greater than two dry tons per acre per year. - PAN can be determined as follows and is in accordance with WQ426 (Nitrate + nitrite nitrogen) + (organic nitrogen x 0.2) + (ammonia nitrogen x volatilization factor1).
+- 6. Best Management Practices.
+The permittee shall use the following best management practices during land application activities to prevent the discharge of biosolids to waters of the state. - a.
+Biosolids shall not be applied to the land if it is likely to adversely affect a threatened or endangered species listed under § 4 of the Endangered Species Act or its designated critical habitat. - $b. \quad Apply \ biosolids \ only \ at the \ agronomic \ rate \ of \ nitrogen \ needed \ (see \ 5.c. \ of \ this \ section).$ - c.
+The applicator must document the Plant Available Nitrogen (PAN) loadings, available nitrogen in the soil, and crop nitrogen removal when either of the following occurs: 1) When biosolids are greater than 50,000 mg/kgTN; or 2) When biosolids are land applied at an application rate greater than two dry tons per acre per year.

+- i.
+PAN can be determined as follows: - (Nitrate + nitrite nitrogen) + (organic nitrogen x 0.2) + (ammonia nitrogen x volatilization factor 1).